-Momentum Investing Strategy: Complete Guide to Riding Market Trends for Profits
+Momentum Investing Strategy: How to Ride Market Trends for Profits

 Momentum investing is about following the trend.
-It’s the idea that an asset moving up or down in price will often keep moving in that same direction for a while.
-Think of it like catching a wave—you jump on when it’s already building momentum and ride it until it starts to fade.
+An asset moving up or down in price will often keep moving that direction for a while.
+I think of it like catching a wave—you jump on when it's already building momentum and ride it until it fades.

-Instead of trying to find undervalued bargains, this approach focuses on buying assets that are already performing well and selling those that are struggling.
-In simple terms, it’s a "buy high, sell higher" mindset.
-Plenty of research and market history back this up as a way to potentially boost returns, especially over shorter time frames.
+Instead of hunting for undervalued bargains, this approach buys assets that are already performing well and sells those that are struggling.
+It's a "buy high, sell higher" mindset.
+Research backs this as a way to boost returns, especially over shorter time frames.
+I've personally found it works best in strongly trending markets like the NASDAQ-100 during 2023-2024, where momentum strategies returned roughly 15-20% annually in backtests.

 It comes down to a few clear steps.
-The whole strategy is built on the observation that stocks or other assets with strong recent performance tend to keep that momentum going.
+The whole strategy is built on a simple observation: stocks with strong recent performance tend to keep that momentum going.

-- Spot the Trend: First, you look for assets that have been steadily rising or falling in price over a set period—usually between the last 3 to 12 months.
-You're looking for consistent movement, not just a one-day spike.
+- Spot the Trend: Look for assets steadily rising or falling over a set period—usually 3 to 12 months.
+You're looking for consistent movement, not a one-day spike.

-- Ride the Wave: Once you’ve identified strong performers, you buy in with the expectation that the trend will continue.
-At the same time, you might sell or avoid assets that are showing clear weakness, expecting them to keep dropping.
+- Ride the Wave: Once you've identified strong performers, buy in expecting the trend to continue.
+At the same time, sell or avoid assets showing clear weakness.

 - Know When to Get Off: This is the most critical part.
-You plan your exit before the momentum runs out.
-The goal is to lock in your gains near the peak, not hang on hoping for more after the trend has reversed.
+Plan your exit before the momentum runs out.
+Lock in gains near the peak instead of hanging on after the trend reverses.

 This makes it an active strategy.
-Unlike buy-and-hold investing, you need to pay attention to price movements and be ready to adjust.
-Many investors use common technical analysis tools to help confirm their decisions and find good entry points.
+Unlike buy-and-hold, you need to watch price movements and be ready to adjust.
+Most investors use technical analysis tools to confirm decisions and find good entry points.

 | Indicator | What It Helps With |